vegashero/vegashero/README.md

-# Vegas Hero Wordpress Plugin
+# Vegas Hero
-Install into /wp-content/plugins/vegashero

-## load csv into mysql from tmp dir
-LOAD DATA INFILE '/tmp/vegashero_games.csv' INTO TABLE games FIELDS TERMINDATED BY ',' LINES TERMINATED BY '\n' (name, provider, category, ref);

-gameId, pid, bid and languageCode will be stored in settings on user side

-## US
+This plugin will be installed by users and depends on the remote Vegas God plugin to populate with data

 ## Users
 SETTINGS